Pirus

-The Pirus (/ˈpaɪruː/) are a subset of the larger Bloods gang alliance, an organized crime group in the United States.
+The Pirus (/ˈpaɪ.ɹuː/) are a subset of the larger Bloods gang alliance, an organized crime group in the United States.

-In the early 1960s, the Los Angeles, California area was filled with street gangs fighting for power.
-At that time, the Crips, founded by Raymond Washington and Stanley “Tookie” Williams, were rapidly growing in influence.
+In the early 1960s, the Los Angeles, California, area was filled with street gangs fighting for power.
+At that time, the Crips, founded by Raymond Washington and Stanley "Tookie" Williams, were rapidly growing in influence.
 They expanded quickly, pressuring smaller gangs to either join them or submit.

-A group of young African Americans from Compton and nearby areas felt threatened by the Crips’ dominance.
+A group of young Black Americans from Compton and nearby areas felt threatened by the Crips' dominance.
 They refused to submit, and eventually formed their own gang as the main rival to the Crips.
 From there, the Pirus were born, who later became part of the larger group known as the Bloods.

-The name Piru itself came from Piru Street in Compton, where the group was first established.
-Young men from Piru Street decided to fight back against the Crips, then allied with other smaller gangs who also refused to be oppressed.
-They agreed to wear red as their symbol, in opposition to the blue worn by the Crips.
+The name “Piru” originated from Piru Street in Compton, which was named after the town of Piru.
+It is from this area that young men from Piru Street opted to stand up to the Crips.
+They joined hands with some other smaller gangs that were not willing to be dominated.
+They all agreed to adopt red as their color against the blue of the Crips.

 Over time, the violence between the Crips and the Bloods (with the Pirus included) became increasingly brutal.
 Gang wars erupted in the streets of Los Angeles, escalating from simple fights to shootings, murders, and territorial battles.

 In the 1980s and 1990s, the conflict grew even larger with the rise of drug trafficking, especially crack cocaine.
 Many young members were recruited straight from the streets, often teenagers growing up in harsh environments with few options.

 The Pirus and Bloods had their own codes, body language, and symbols.
 They also became well known for their hand signs and graffiti used to mark territory.
-While they were strongly associated with criminal activity, for some members, joining the gang was also seen as a form of “family” or protection from the tough streets of Los Angeles.
+While they were strongly associated with criminal activity, for some members, joining the gang was also seen as a form of "family" or protection from the tough streets of Los Angeles.

-To this day, even though the government and law enforcement have carried out many operations to stop gang violence, the name Bloods/Pirus remains deeply embedded as one of the most infamous and influential street gangs in America, especially in the history of gang wars in Los Angeles.